qbic-pipelines/pipeline-docs/docs/markdown/pipelines/exomeseq.md

 - There is currently a bug regarding the reference names: if you specify `--genome GRCh38`, sarek actually uses `hg38` (UCSC naming convention, and not Ensembl).
 See the [issue](https://github.com/nf-core/sarek/issues/86).

-- Our cluster has problems with MarkDuplicates Spark, which is why is should be avoided.
+- Our cluster has problems with MarkDuplicates Spark, which is why it should be avoided.
 As of `2.7` the non-spark variant is run by default.
 Please be aware to set `--no_gatk_spark` if you run `2.6.1` or earlier.

 ## Running the pipeline with a non iGenomes genome